Communication between Traffic Control Centres

 This tool helps overcome the language barriers between Traffic Control Centres, thereby supporting and facilitating regular communication between TCCs.
 In addition to the TCCCom tool, also “Guidelines for communication between traffic control centres” were developed in order to set up a framework of standard procedures and tools supporting the daily traffic management.

 RFC Traffic Management Information

 Rail Freight Corridors (RFCs) and IMs are requested to provide the same information to all recipients; but sometimes they have to do it more than once and in different ways.
 Therefore RNE has started a project focussed on Traffic Management information.
 The project team, consisting of representatives of IMs and RFCs, has developed a ‘Common structure for providing Traffic Management information‘ in a harmonised way in different documents (e.g. Corridor Information Documents), collected the relevant ‘Traffic Management Information’ and drafted a proposal for its use and publication.

 The Traffic Management Information (TMI) document provides a detailed overview of the Traffic Management information content and structure; its annexes provide specific Traffic Management information regarding the border sections relevant for RFCs.

-Within the framework of activities providing support to RNE Members with the implementation of EU Regulation 913/2010, RNE has collected much information regarding the priority rules applied in operation by its member Infrastructure Managers (IMs) and described them in a comprehensive document: ‘Overview of the Priority Rules in Operation’.
+Within the framework of activities providing support to RNE members with the implementation of EU Regulation 913/2010, RNE has collected much information regarding the priority rules applied in operation by its member Infrastructure Managers (IMs) and described them in a comprehensive document: ‘Overview of the Priority Rules in Operation’.
 This overview is regularly updated and can be found here.

 Disclaimer: the information included in this page has been provided by the IMs concerned.
 RNE cannot be held responsible for any mistake it might contain.